Creating a budget is pretty straightforward.

 Knowing where you’re starting from.
-Knowledge is power, and you have to know your numbers.
+Knowledge is power, so you have to know your numbers.

-Get clear on all the income you bring in, and how much money absolutely needs to go out.
+Get clear on how much money absolutely needs to go out.

-Focus on your five basics first: Food, Shelter, Utilities, Transportation, and Clothing.
+Focus on your six basics first: Food, Shelter, Utilities, Healthcare, Transportation, and Clothing.

-You’ll want to make sure your necessities are covered before you start budgeting for everything else.
+You’ll want to cover your necessities before you start budgeting for everything else.

 Here’s what I mean:

-Zero-based budgeting is powerful because it helps keep you accountable for every last penny.
+Zero-based budgeting works because it keeps you accountable for every last penny.

 “The four most expensive words in the English language are, ‘This time it’s different.’